Ried Rehabilitation Camp – Upper Austria

 The conditions

-The Reid camp was completely renovated and made into a modified sanatorium and the refugees here had the best living quarters of any I saw in Austria.
+The Ried camp was completely renovated and made into a modified sanatorium and the refugees here had the best living quarters of any I saw in Austria.

 Part of the camp consists of barracks and the other part, on the other side of the road, is brick buildings 5x 2 story, 3x 1 story, and 1x3 story.
 There is a very good bathhouse with shower cubicles and one large shower room with at least 40 showers.
 A hospital barrack, kitchen barrack, store rooms, garage, stables and theatre complete the set out.